WebAssembly/wasi-config/README.md

 - [Jiaxiao Zhou](https://github.com/Mossaka)
 - [Taylor Thomas](https://github.com/thomastaylor312)

-### Phase 4 Advancement Criteria
+### Portability Criteria

-`wasi-runtime-config` should have at least two implementations (i.e., from service providers, and or cloud providers), and, at the very minimum, pass the testsuite for Windows, Linux, and MacOS.
+`wasi-runtime-config` should have at least two implementations in runtimes (such as wasmCloud, Spin, Wasm Workers Server, etc.) and/or config providers/platforms like Azure App Configuration, AWS App Config, GCP Runtime Configurator, etc. and pass the testsuite for Windows, Linux, and MacOS.

 ## Table of Contents